2015 Navy Midshipmen football team: South Florida

-at Memphis
+At Memphis

 SMU

 On Senior Day, Navy quarterback Keenan Reynolds reached the end zone for the 78th time to set the NCAA record for career rushing touchdowns, surpassing University of Wisconsin's Montee Ball who amassed 77 touchdowns during the 2009–2012 seasons.
 Number 78 came quickly on a 4-yard run on Navy's opening drive.
 Reynolds then scored three more rushing touchdowns to boost his career total to 81, leading his #20 ranked team past SMU.
 The Midshipmen racked up 403 yards rushing, reaching a season high in total points.
-With this win, they also remain undefeated in the American Athletic Conference (ACC).
+With this win, they also remain undefeated in the American Athletic Conference (AAC).

-at Tulsa
+At Tulsa

 The Navy offense racked up a total of 512 yards on the ground, while quarterback Keenan Reynolds ran for 81 yards with a rushing touchdown in the Midshipmen win over Tulsa with a score of 44-21.
 Reynolds also threw for a touchdown to become Navy's all-time leading rusher with 4,195 yards, breaking fellow Midshipmen Napoleon McCallum's record of 4,179 yards.

-at Houston
+At Houston

 Despite the American Athletic Conference west division title loss, Navy Midshipmen quarterback and Heisman Trophy contender Keenan Reynolds tied the Navy record for passing touchdowns with 29.
 Reynolds also tied Wisconsin's Montee Ball for the most touchdowns with 83 in FBS history.

-vs. Army
+Vs. Army

-vs. Pittsburgh (Military Bowl)
+Vs. Pittsburgh (Military Bowl)

 With this win, the Midshipmen ended the season 11-2, the first time in 135 years of school football history.
 Senior quarterback Keenan Reynolds scored four touchdowns: one touchdown pass and three rushing, becoming the NCAA career leader with 88 touchdowns and scoring a total of 530 points.
 Meanwhile, senior fullback Chris Swain rushed for a career 1,000 yards.
 The senior class picked up their 36th win, which tied the Midshipmen class of 1909.